sbolosan/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 ### Proxy authentication

-Both proxy types will use one or two authentication mechanisms, none and username/password authentication.
+Both proxy types will use one of two authentication mechanisms, none or username/password authentication.
 The username authentication is specified within the URL `http://{user}:{pass}@{proxy}:{port}`.